ananthanandanan/Hotel-DB/README.md

-# Hotel Management System
+# Umai

-This is a vanilla java based gui application with postgresql as the database system.
+Umai is a hotel management system build using java with postgresql as the database system.
 The application has desirable user-experience with all the mandatory functionalities like Add, Edit and Delete.
-This is binded using postgressql.
+This is binded using postgresql.
 The UI is designed using JavaFX-FXML.

 ## Tech Stack